Doing Business in Albany, NY

 Grant Programs & Business Resources

-The Corporation is providing resources to strengthen Albany’s commercial districts.
-Please explore the available programs here.
+With four active local programs being administered, Capitalize Albany is providing resources to strengthen Albany’s commercial districts.
+Please explore the available programs, resources and information about upcoming technical assistance workshops here.

 City of Albany Opportunity Zones